veethikasingh/credit-risk-classification/report-template.md

 Testing Model(refer image -testing)

-•	This model also does a good job in predicting both the healthy and the high-risk loans as can be inferred from the high accuracy score of 99% .
+* This model also does a good job in predicting both the healthy and the high-risk loans as can be inferred from the high accuracy score of 99% .

-•	This model has a precision score of 100% (Precision = 1.00 ) for the healthy loans and 87% (Precision = 0.87) for the high-risk loans.
+* This model has a precision score of 100% (Precision = 1.00 ) for the healthy loans and 87% (Precision = 0.87) for the high-risk loans.
 The precision scores imply that the healthy loans were classified correctly as positive 100% of the times.
 However, for the high-risk loans, the classification was correct only 87% of the times.

-•	This model has a recall score of 100% for the healthy loans and 92% for the high-risk loans.
+*This model has a recall score of 100% for the healthy loans and 92% for the high-risk loans.
 The scores imply that for all the instances where the loans were actually healthy 100 % of the time or when they were high-risk, 92% of the times they were classified correctly.

 **Summary**